azsk/ADOScanner-docs/02- Running ADO Scanner from command line/Readme.md

 ```

 #### Speed up checkpointed scans with "-DoNotRefetchResources" switch
 The "-UsePartialCommits" switch also supports an optional switch: "-DoNotRefetchResources" in SDL mode.
 When this switch is used, resources are not re-fetched during the continuation of the checkpointed scan (i.e., when the "-upc" switch is used).
 This efficiently speeds up scans of subsequent batches after the initial one.
-Currently the resources supported with the switch are: Release, Agent Pool, Organization and Project.
+Currently the resources supported with the switch are Release, Agent Pool, Organization and Project.

 ```PowerShell
 Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>" -ProjectName "<ProjectName>" -ReleaseNames * -ResourceTypeName -Release -UsePartialCommits -DoNotRefetchResources